Data Efficient Contrastive Learning in Histopathology using Active Sampling: Methods

 \subsection{Dataset}

 We used the Kather-19 dataset presented in \cite{kather_jakob_nikolas_2018_1214456}.
-The train set consists of $100,000$ non-overlapping image patches from hematoxylin and eosin (H\&E) stained histological images of human colorectal cancer (CRC) and normal tissue.
-Tissue classes are: adipose (ADI), background (BACK), debris (DEB), lymphocytes (LYM), mucus (MUC), smooth muscle (MUS), normal colon mucosa (NORM), cancer-associated stroma (STR), colorectal adenocarcinoma epithelium (TUM).
-These images were manually extracted from 86 H\&E stained human cancer tissue slides from formalin-fixed paraffin-embedded (FFPE) samples from the NCT Biobank (National Center for Tumor Diseases, Heidelberg, Germany) and the UMM pathology archive (University Medical Center Mannheim, Mannheim, Germany).
+The training set consisted of $100,000$ non-overlapping image patches from hematoxylin and eosin (H\&E) stained histological images of human colorectal cancer (CRC) and normal tissue.
+Tissue classes are: adipose (ADI), background (BACK), debris (DEB), lymphocytes (LYM), mucus (MUC), smooth muscle (MUS), normal colon mucosa (NORM), cancer-associated stroma (STR), and colorectal adenocarcinoma epithelium (TUM).
+Samples from each class is shown in Fig.~\ref{fig:tissue_types}.
+These images were manually extracted from 86 H\&E stained human cancer tissue slides from formalin-fixed, paraffin-embedded (FFPE) samples from the NCT Biobank (National Center for Tumor Diseases, Heidelberg, Germany) and the UMM pathology archive (University Medical Center Mannheim, Mannheim, Germany).
 Tissue samples contained CRC primary tumor slides and tumor tissue from CRC liver metastases; normal tissue classes were augmented with non-tumorous regions from gastrectomy specimen to increase variability.
-The test set consists of $7180$ image patches from $50$ patients with colorectal adenocarcinoma (no overlap with patients in train set) collected from NCT tissue bank.
-Both the train and test set patches are $224\times 224$ pixels at $0.5$ microns per pixel.
-All images are color-normalized using Macenko's method \cite{macenko_norm}.
+The test set consisted of $7180$ image patches from $50$ patients with colorectal adenocarcinoma (no overlap with patients in train set) collected from NCT tissue bank.
+Both the train and test set patches were $224\times 224$ pixels at 0.5 $\mu$m per pixel.
+All images were color normalized using Macenko's method \cite{macenko_norm}.
 We created an imbalanced dataset by setting the TUM tissues as the positive class and combining all the non-tumor (NON-TUM) as negative class.
 The train set had $14,317$ TUM patches and $85,683$ NON-TUM patches.
 While the the test set had $1233$ TUM patches and $5947$ NON-TUM patches.